Comic Book Market Size and Share

 • By format, single-issue pamphlets generated USD 7.80 billion and led with 2024 revenue dominance, whereas webcomics are advancing at an 11.2% CAGR to 2030, the fastest in their category.

-• By genre, superhero titles captured 2025 leadership with USD 5.20 billion of the comic book market share, while manga is forecast to rise at a 6.9% CAGR over 2024-2030.
+• By genre, superhero titles captured 2025 leadership with a 5.20 billion USD share of the comic book market, while manga is forecasted to rise at a 6.9% CAGR over 2024-2030.

-• By distribution channel, comic-book stores accounted for 38% of the comic book market size in 2024, and direct-to-consumer digital platforms are tracking a 10.8% CAGR to 2030.
+• By distribution channel, comic-book stores accounted for 38% of the comic book market size in 2024, and direct-to-consumer digital platforms are projected to grow at a 10.8% CAGR through 2030.

 Segment Analysis